libretro/libretro-database/README.md

 # RetroArch Database

 RetroArch incoporates a ROM scanning system to automatically produce playlists.
 Each ROM that is scanned by the playlist generator is checked against a database of ROMs that are known to be good copies.
+The key field for matching depends on the typical file size of the given system: the crc checksum for systems with smaller file sizes, but instead the serial number for larger files like disc-based systems.
+[Edit: but the serial must be retrieved/looked up in the first place?
+Re-check discussion)

+Database entries at minimum contain fields for 1) a game's name and 2) checksum/hash for identifying a particular file.
+Ideally the entries include further metadata such as a description (to disambiguate variants that may justifiably receive the same game name as another variant),

+The automatic catalogging functions that depend on the database include:

+- Assign a definitive display name for each game file _regardless of filename_
+- Download thumbnail images for each game based on the uniform name assigned by the database, regardless of filename
+- A reference search (named "Explore") so that the user can search for games by category, e.g. by Developer, Release Year, Genre, etc.
+- Provide an in-app viewable informational screen for each game (Game > Information > Database Entry)

 ## Contents

 - [`cht`](cht) Cheats to various games
 - [`cursors`](cursors) Provides methods in order to query the playlists
-- [`dat`](dat) Customized DAT files, maintained by the libretro team
+- [`dat`](dat) Customized DAT files, maintained by the libretro team, including items that do not have contemporary documentation by upstream catalogging groups (e.g. "Virtual Console" variants).
-- [`metadat`](metadat) Different metadata and third-party DATs available to the systems
+- [`metadat`](metadat) Various metadata and third-party DATs.
+Examples:
+  - [`no-intro`](metadat/no-intro) Bulk carry-over data from No-Intro databases.
+[NOTE EDIT: THIS IS FALSE, research and revise]
+  - [`redump`](metadat/redump) Bulk carry-over data from Redump databases
+  - [`hacks`](metadat/hacks) Data for modified versions of commercially released games.
+These data are set by direct manual commits on the Libretro Github.
+  - [`homebrew`](metadat/homebrew) Data for non-officially-published games created by independent programmers
+  - [`libretro-dats`](metadat/libretro-dats) E.g. Fan translations of SNES games, and [NOTE] FDS?
+Why FDS, check if covered elsewhere
+  - And more
 - [`rdb`](rdb) The compiled RetroArch database files
 - [`scripts`](scripts) Various scripts that are used to maintain the database files

+Component databases earlier in the list have precedence over items later in the list.
+For example, definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same item.

 ## Sources